ayushnix/tessen/README.md

 patch, execute

 ```
-patch -i explicit_path.patch tessen
+make expatch
 ```

 before executing `sudo make install`.
 This patch should make `tessen` work fine on almost all Linux distributions except perhaps NixOS and GuixSD.

-If you don't want to build the man pages or install the shell completion files, you can use
+If you don't want to install the man pages or the shell completion files, you can use

 ```
 sudo make minimal
 ```

-to install the tessen script and nothing else.
+to install the `tessen` and its default configuration file and nothing else.
 The man pages can be installed if needed using `sudo make man`, the bash completion file can be installed using `sudo make bashcomp`, and the fish completion file can be installed using `sudo make fishcomp`.
+For more information, use `make help`.

 ## Features